Karan Singh Grover

-Karan Singh Grover (born 23 February 1982) is an Indian model and actor known for his work in Indian television series such as Dill Mill Gayye and Qubool Hai.
-He has also starred in Bollywood films like Alone and Hate Story 3.
+Karan Singh Grover (born 23 February 1982) is an Indian model and actor known for his work in television series such as Dill Mill Gayye and Qubool Hai.
+He has also starred in Hindi films like Alone and Hate Story 3.

 In 2019, Grover made a comeback to television with Kasautii Zindagii Kay 2 as Mr. Rishabh Bajaj.
 In 2019, Grover also made his digital debut with BOSS: Baap of Special Services.
 In 2020, he appeared in the action-thriller web series Dangerous.
 In 2021, he appeared in the web series Qubool Hai 2.0, the reboot of Qubool Hai.
+In 2024, Grover starred in the film Fighter.

 Early life

 Grover was born on 23 February 1982 in New Delhi, India to a Punjabi Sikh family.
 He has a younger brother.
 When Grover was young, his family moved to Al Khobar, Saudi Arabia.
-He did his schooling in Dammam, Saudi Arabia, and pursued a degree in Hotel Management from IHM Mumbai.
+He did his schooling from International Indian School, Dammam Saudi Arabia, and pursued a degree in Hotel Management from IHM Mumbai.
 He then worked as a Marketing Executive in the Sheraton Hotel in Oman.